Kad3n13/C458/README2.md

   - Typically diagnosed in early childhood (within first two years).
   - Affects social interaction, communication, and may involve restricted or repetitive behaviors.

+## 🧠 Module Reflection: What You've Learned

+Take a moment to reflect on the key concepts from this module:

+- **Mental Health**
+  Mental health describes emotional, psychological, and social well-being.

+- **Warning Signs of Mental Illness**
+  May include:
+  - Mood swings
+  - Avoidance
+  - Changes in eating and sleeping patterns
+  - Anxiety
+  - Negative emotions

+- **Common Mental Health Disorders**
+  - Depression
+  - Anorexia nervosa
+  - Bulimia nervosa
+  - Binge eating disorder
+  - Generalized anxiety disorder (GAD)
+  - Obsessive-compulsive disorder (OCD)
+  - Attention deficit hyperactivity disorder (ADHD)
+  - Autism spectrum disorder (ASD)
+  > It's important to recognize the warning signs of these disorders.

+- **Mental Health Professionals**
+  Specialists who can provide support and guidance include:
+  - School counselors
+  - School social workers
+  - School psychologists
+  - Psychiatrists

+## 📝 Mental Health Knowledge Check

+### ✅ Question 1 of 3

+**Which trait is a characteristic of individuals with positive mental health?**

+- [x] **Cope with life stresses**
+- [ ] Always positive attitude
+- [ ] Knows why they have aches or pains
+- [ ] Very organized and detail-oriented

+**✔️ Correct!**
+Individuals with positive mental health can realize their full potential, cope with the stresses of life, work more productively, and make meaningful contributions to the community.

 ---

+### ✅ Question 2 of 3

+**Which statement applies to depression?**

+- [ ] Depression often begins in early childhood
+- [x] **To be diagnosed with depression requires symptoms to be present for at least two weeks**
+- [ ] Depression is best described as sometimes "feeling sad" and is not considered serious
+- [ ] Men are more often diagnosed with depression than women

+**✔️ Correct!**
+Depression is a serious mental disorder that affects the brain.
+It is more common in women and usually presents between ages 15 and 30.
+Symptoms include sadness, feelings of worthlessness, and loss of energy.

+---

+### ✅ Question 3 of 3

+**Which behavior is a sign of GAD (Generalized Anxiety Disorder)?**

+- [ ] Sleeping more than usual
+- [ ] Feelings of worthlessness
+- [x] **Having difficulty staying focused on daily tasks**
+- [ ] Excessive exercising

+**✔️ Correct!**
+Both children and adults can suffer from GAD.
+Symptoms include:
+- Feeling restless and having trouble relaxing
+- Having trouble concentrating
+- Being easily startled
+- Having trouble falling or staying asleep
+- Feeling physically sick
 ---